Biology (BIOL)

 3 Semester Credit Hours (3 Lecture Hours)

 An introduction to integrative biological study using genome-wide approaches and bioinformatics.
 The "-omics" technologies (Genomics, Proteomics, Metabolomics, etc.) will be surveyed for current and potential contributions to understanding biological function at molecular, cellular, organismal and ecosystem levels.
-Offered every Fall.
+Offered every Spring.
+Juniors and Seniors only.
 Stacked with BIOL 5340.

 BIOL 4343 Oceans and Human Health